theriturajps/Text-Emoji-encryption-decryption/README.md

 # Text-Emoji-encryption-decryption
-In this project there are 2 sections:
+In this project there are 2 sections:-

-1.Encryption
+1.Encryption:
 one can input some text with password to encrypt the text into emojis.

-2.Decryption
+2.Decryption:
 Here, if the encrypted text(i.e., emoji) and password are matched then we will get the actual text.